nagahole/dechat/README.md

 - Multicon module: "make test_multicon"
 - Migration module: "make test_migration"

-And to run all three of them sequentially, simply type

-- "make run_tests"
+Just be sure to run the tests with a slight gap in-between them to allow the server connections to unbind

 ## Structure of test-cases